w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 - Moves increment on each pair comparison (every time two cards are revealed).
 - Score starts at pairs x 100 and decays over time at a steady per-second penalty.
 - Status shows progress: "Great work, <name>! <found> / <total> pairs found."
+- The best score per grid variant (by total slots) is stored locally in the browser and shown in the scoreboard.
+ - After each win, a full result (name, email, grid, score, time, moves) is saved to the browser's local database (IndexedDB) for offline history.

 8) Win State
 - When all pairs are matched, stop the timer and show a win overlay with name, final time, moves, and final score.
 Confetti animates.